The role and responsibilities of a Sponsor

 The sponsor's role

 Sponsors are experts on our listing regime.
-They advise, guide and educate their client companies on their obligations under the Listing Rules (LRs), Prospectus Rules, Disclosure Requirements and Transparency Rules (DTRs) and the Market Abuse Regime (together, the Listing Obligations).
-They also challenge their clients and verify statements.
+They advise, guide and educate their client companies on their obligations under the listing rules, Prospectus Rules, disclosure requirements and transparency rules.

-Sponsors also owe responsibilities to us.
-In relation to some sponsor services such as an IPO or a significant transaction, a sponsor provides an assurance to us on the terms set out in the relevant part of LR 8.4R, that the responsibilities of the company have been met.
+In addition, sponsors owe responsibilities to us.
+In relation to some sponsor services such as an IPO, a sponsor provides an assurance to us on the terms set out in the relevant part of UKLR 24.3, that the responsibilities of the company have been met.

 The principles for sponsors

-The principles for sponsors are set out in LR 8.3R and set standards that sponsors must meet whenever they perform a sponsor service including:
+The principles for sponsors are set out in UKLR 24.2 and set standards that a sponsor must meet whenever it performs a sponsor service including:

 • acting with due care and skill